Some of our services have changed. Please see our services page for more details

 • sharing injecting drug equipment

-• breast milk from mother to baby.
+• breast milk from mother to baby

-There is also a risk from needle stick injuries and from blood transfusions received in resource-poor countries.
+There is also a risk from needle-stick injuries and from blood transfusions received in resource-poor countries.
 It is important to note that unless contaminated with blood, minimal risk of BBV infection is carried by urine, saliva, sweat, tears, sputum, vomit and faeces.

-• hepatitis B (HBV) - mainly transmitted through blood, semen, vaginal fluid and breast milk.
-Importantly, there is an effective vaccination against Hepatitis B
+• hepatitis B (HBV) – mainly transmitted through blood, semen, vaginal fluid and breast milk.
+Importantly, there is an effective vaccination against hepatitis B

-• hepatitis C (HCV) - mainly transmitted through blood, with a low risk of transmission through unprotected sexual contact.
-There is no vaccine against Hepatitis C and treatments are not effective.
+• hepatitis C (HCV) – mainly transmitted through blood, with a low risk of transmission through unprotected sexual contact.
+There is no vaccine against hepatitis C and treatments are not effective

 You can read more about BBVs in the workplace on the HSE website.

-The Health Protection Agency (HPA) record the number of work place blood or other high-risk body fluid exposure incidents.
+The Health Protection Agency (HPA) record the number of workplace blood or other high-risk body fluid exposure incidents.
 You can read about these in the Eye of the Needle report (external site).
 The numbers are collated and reported bi-annually.